Enter Zip Code (5 digits):

 In 2011, the Duo recorded both Brahms’ Clarinet and Piano Quintets, issued in 2012 as the Tokyo Quartet’s final CD.
 Individually, both Jons have developed vast repertoires and lengthy discographies.
 Their hundreds of performances include concerto engagements, recitals and chamber music collaborations worldwide.

 VOCE is a prestigious competition for vocalists, strings, winds/brass, and chamber music.
-The group is named for Vocalists, Orchestral instrumentalists, Chamber music, and Ensembles.
+The program is named for Vocalists, Orchestral instrumentalists, and Chamber Ensembles.
 This recital is a collection of performances from first place winners of the State Finals competition.

 The music of American composer Bruce Stark reflects the varied elements of his musical upbringing: early studies in percussion, jazz piano, and classical composition.
 He completed a masters degree in composition at the Juilliard School in 1984 as a student of Roger Sessions and Vincent Persichetti.
 Thereafter for more than twenty years he resided in Tokyo, producing a collection of works that reveal a compelling musical voice, drawing from a multiplicity of disciplines and sensibilities.
 In 2013 he returned to the U.S. and joined the music faculty of DigiPen Institute of Technology (Seattle area) as professor of composition and theory.